garrandall/popular-music-data/tracks/ooh-la-la--i-can-t-get-over-you--perfect-gentlemen.md

   ranking_list: Billboard Hot 100
   start_date: '1990-07-28'
 ---
-Ooh la la, ooh la la, I cant, can't get over you
+Oh la la, ohla la, I cant, can't get over you

 I remember the day, it was oh so sad
 She was the sweetest dearest friend I ever had